 First, one hand isn't working right, so it placidly starts cutting its arm open to get at the endoskeleton beneath.
-We're thankfully spared the sight of it, but the close-up shots of bloodied implements, and the sounds of flesh being cut and peeled all builds up to the scene of its arm, laid bare to the bone, and the Terminator calmly reaching in to tinker with the pistons underneath controlling its finger movements.
+We're thankfully spared the sight of it, but the close-up shots of bloodied implements, and the sounds of flesh being cut and peeled all builds up to the scene of its arm opened, and the Terminator calmly reaching in to tinker with the pistons underneath controlling its finger movements.

 Then, staring into a mirror, it confirms that one organic eye has been badly damaged by the car crash.
 So, mildly, it takes up a scalpel and gouges the eye out, dropping it into the sink full of blood-tainted water.
 We then get a nice close up of the hellish, burning red cybernetic lens in the now-exposed socket.
 The Terminator looks itself over impassively, then reaches for a set of sunglasses to cover it up.
 It almost seems to preen itself before judging the disguise acceptable, then grabs it shotgun and assault rifle and heads off to the police station.

 If you are not even marginally horrified by Sarah's nightmare, which depicts a chillingly realistic portrayal of a nuclear holocaust in Terminator 2 Judgment Day, check to see if you have a pulse.